ETAAcademy/ETAAcademy-Audit/01_Math/01_divisor.md

 ### Remainder < Divisor

 - Summary: The circuit needs to verify that the remainder is less than the divisor by subtracting the divisor from the remainder and enforcing that the borrow flow is true.
-- Impact: A malicious validator could generate and submit a proof with incorrect behavior of smart contracts.
+- Impact & Recommendation: A malicious validator could generate and submit a proof with incorrect behavior of smart contracts.
 For example, the validator could manipulate the calculated price during the execution of an on-chain DEX and steal all of the assets in the DEX.
   🐬: [Source](https://github.com/code-423n4/2023-10-zksync-findings/issues/1133) & [Report](https://code4rena.com/reports/2023-10-zksync)
   🐬: Others